sistedes/library.manager/README.md

 ```
 Usage: java -jar <this-file.jar> register-handles -f=FILE -k=FILE [-p=PASSWORD]
        -P=PREFIX
-Registers the Sistedes Handles such that they point to the Digital Library
+(DEPRECATED) Registers the Sistedes Handles such that they point to the Digital
-internal Handles.
+Library internal Handles.
   -f, --edition-file=FILE   JSON file including the conference edition metadata.
   -k, --key-file=FILE       File with the secure key to authenticate in the
                               Handle system.